alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_data.md

 # Harvest data

-To use the data.gov.uk harvester, you must publish the datasets on the internet and then set up the harvester.
+To use the data.gov.uk directory harvester, you must publish the datasets on the internet and then set up the harvester.

 Metadata fields from harvested datasets will be publicly available to users - including (where provided to us) personal information such as contact details for responsible parties.